badbox29/solitaire-js/README.md

 - Move single cards or entire face-up stacks between tableau columns
 - Double-click any card to automatically send it to the correct foundation pile
 - **Flexible ace placement** — aces can be placed in any of the four foundation slots, not just their matching suit slot, and can be repositioned between slots afterward
+- **New Game button** — start a fresh deal at any time without reloading the page
 - Auto-Win button appears when all remaining cards are face-up, completing the game automatically with animation
 - Confetti celebration on winning